-Biography Gerald Kauffman is Director of the University of Delaware Water Resources Agency and holds joint faculty appointments in the School of Public Policy and Administration and Department of Civil and Environmental Engineering.
-He is a co-founder of the Interdisciplinary Graduate Program in Water Science and Policy and serves on the Undergraduate Environmental Academic Affairs Council at the University of Delaware.
-Jerry is co-chair of the Christina Basin Clean Water Partnership, an interstate effort between Delaware and Pennsylvania to cleanup the watershed that provides 60% of the drinking water supply to the First State.
+Biography: Gerald J. Kauffman is Director of the University of Delaware Water Resources Center and holds faculty appointments in the School of Public Policy and Administration, Department of Civil and Environmental Engineering, and Department of Geography.
+He is a co-founder of the Interdisciplinary Graduate Water Science and Policy program and serves on the Undergraduate Environmental Academic Affairs Council that oversees environmental studies majors at the University of Delaware.